#Preliminaries:

 scale_colour_viridis_d(option="viridis") +

-We see in Figure 1 that the relative number of queries is increasing steadily over time, ie there is a positive time trend.
-In order to better understand the data structure let us now decompose, trend, seasonality and error (using just complete 12-year periods):
+Figure 1 shows that the relative number of queries steadily increased over time before the lockdown, indicating a positive time trend.
+During the lockdown period (marked with the 2 vertical lines) back pain-related queries increased even more – likely due to the lockdown – peaking at the end of 2022 before declining afterward.
+To better understand the data structure before the treatment let us decompose trend, seasonality, and error (using just complete 12-year periods):

 #create time series: